A NetPlay distribution system is a

 Standard TV Displays:

-Standard TVs will use an external
+Standard TVs will use VRX040 to provide

-optionally IR.
-Many popular
+HDMI and optionally IR.

-devices (such as tablets and smart
+devices (Android based tablets and smart

 phones) can play back NetPlay video